 Founding Concepts from our Earliest Days Still Ring True Today

 This year, Fathom Consulting celebrates 20 years in business.
-In addition to happenings planned throughout the year, we’re sharing a series of blog posts to celebrate the last two decades and the years to come.
-This is the second in the series.
+In addition to happenings planned throughout the year, we’re sharing a series of blog posts celebrating what’s led to our success over the last two decades while looking forward to the years to come.

 Let me quickly set the scene on what was happening as our organization was founded at the cusp of Y2K mania.
 The internet was gaining traction as a force to be reckoned with (for most businesses).
 For the first time, IT and marketing teams were required to work together on things like ecommerce and web-based products and services.
 The inherent messiness of how organizations worked (or didn’t!) was getting exposed to customers, and it wasn’t pretty.